ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Manage landing pages
 --------------------

-A **landing page** is the home page displayed to your community's users when they log into the test bed.
-Its purpose is to welcome users providing them context on the use of the test bed and potentially including a customised message.
+A **landing page** is the home page displayed to your community's users when they log into the Test Bed.
+Its purpose is to welcome users providing them context on the use of the Test Bed and potentially including a customised message.
 Moreover, this customised message can even be set at the level of specific organisations if you choose to do so (see :ref:`community__organisations`).

 The landing pages available for your community are listed in the **Landing pages** section.
 These are presented in a table with one row per landing page,